kc2029/kc2029.github.io/README.md

 # Welcome to my first webpage

-## This is a tutorial of learning to create basic webpage on github with Jekyll and markdown syntax
+## This is a tutorial of learning to create basic webpage on github with Jekyll and markdown syntax etc on github

 **Bold**